Harry Barker (mayor)

-Sir Harry Heaton Barker KBE (18 July 1898 – 18 May 1994) was a New Zealand newspaper journalist and editor, and local politician.
+Sir Harry Heaton Barker KBE (18 July 1898 – 18 May 1994) was a New Zealand newspaper journalist and editor, local politician, and founder of the Four Square supermarket chain.
 He was mayor of Gisborne for 27 years.

 Early life and family

 Barker was born in Nelson, New Zealand on 18 July 1898.
 His father, John Heaton Barker, was the founder of the Four Square supermarket chain.
 The family moved to Wellington in 1902 and Auckland in 1912.
 Barker spent his final school year at New Plymouth Boys' High School as a boarder.

 Barker enlisted for military service during World War I, initially falsifying his age until he was found out.
 He fell ill in the 1918 influenza pandemic.
 He came to Gisborne in 1920 to work as a reporter for The Gisborne Times (which, after a couple of mergers, became The Gisborne Herald in 1939).
 He moved to Auckland in 1923 on his father's request, but soon returned to Gisborne, this time for the rest of his life.
-In Gisborne on 18 February 1926, Barker married Anita Pearle Greaves; there were no children from the marriage.
+In Gisborne on 18 February 1926, Barker married Anita Pearl Greaves; there were no children from the marriage.